 Treatment Foster Care

-TFC may be an appropriate service for youth exiting residential care, allowing them opportunity to reside in a family-based treatment environment before moving on to reunification with their family-of-origin, kinship placement, or standard foster care.
+TFC may be an appropriate service for youth exiting residential care, allowing them opportunity to reside in a family-based treatment environment before moving on to family-of-origin, or standard foster care placement.
 Other youth may be preparing for independent living.
-It may also be appropriate for certain youth who would otherwise be placed in residential treatment.
-Kairos TFC accepts youth ages 4 –18 who reside in the state of Oregon.
-Oregon Department of Human Services, or other entities interested in contracting for this service may refer youth to the program.
-A screening process conducted by the agency assures that appropriate candidates are selected for placement and matched to the available foster homes, with input from the TFPs, youth, and guardian prior to admission into the program.
+It may also be appropriate for certain youth who would otherwise be placed in residential treatment but do not require that level of care to succeed, making TFC the least restrictive, best fit option for placement.

-Medford, OR 97504
+Medford, Oregon 97504

 Phone (541) 772-0127

-Fax (541) 541-772-0966
+Fax (541) 772-09661